Taiwan's presidential election is a three-way race. These are the parties vying to replace Tsai Ing-Wen.

 Kuomintang Party

 Hou Yu-ih is the presidential candidate for the KMT.
-He is formerly the director-general of Taiwan's National Police Agency and the current mayor of New Taipei City, the broader municipality that includes the main Taipei city area.
+He is formerly the director-general of Taiwan's National Police Agency and the current mayor of New Taipei City, the municipality that encloses but does not include the capital Taipei.

 He named prominent local television personality and talk show host Jaw Shaw-kong as his vice-presidential candidate.
 Jaw is also chairman of Taiwan's Broadcasting Corporation of China.

-Note: Correction: This story was amended to correct the description of New Taipei City.